1. I’ve seen cheap ($20-$50) courses and books on eBay, what about those?

 In addition, we have seen all of our competitors’ courses over the years.
-We’ve bought used copies on eBay, etc. In all that time, we’ve never seen an actual question from the exam since the last batch that were publicly offered, from the October 2003 exam.
+We’ve bought used copies on eBay, etc. In all that time, our director has yet to see a legitimate question that would be included on the exam, since the last batch publicly offered in October 2003.

 3. Who should take the exam?

 Persons who should take the registration examination fall into a number of categories.